 New footpaths and tree planting along with street frontage activation will provide an improved pedestrian environment along with new retail and commercial opportunities.
-The shared pedestrian / cycle path provides a safer cycling route to the future Hub and residential areas.
+The shared pedestrian / bicycle path provides a safer bicycling route to the future Hub and residential areas.